adrelanos/Whonix-documentation/FAQ.md

 Anyone seriously looking into Whonix for security will, will read the [Documentation], the [Security Guide] and the [Advanced Security Guide] and find out about [PhysicalIsolation].
 Whonix is an appetizer for the [Isolating Proxy Concept](https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO/IsolatingProxy) and [Security by Isolation](http://theinvisiblethings.blogspot.com/2008/09/three-approaches-to-computer-security.html).

 A secure replacement for Virtual Box is already in development.
 [Qubes OS](http://qubes-os.org/) is already in a productive state, it only lacks hardware support and it's being worked on.
-[TorVM for Qubes (qubes-tor)](https://github.com/abeluck/qubes-addons/blob/master/qubes-tor/README.md) was inspired by Whonix and is also currently in development.
+[TorVM for Qubes (qubes-tor)](http://qubes-os.org/trac/wiki/UserDoc/TorVM) was [inspired](https://github.com/abeluck/qubes-tor#acknowledgements) by Whonix.
+(See [Comparison with Others].)

 The responsible thing to do form security perspective would have been in past, to switch from Windows to GNU/Linux and nowadays it would be to switch to Qubes OS.
 If you are most serious about Tor security, using Qubes OS + physical isolation would be the most secure way.